Close

 opens in a new windowGame of the Gods by Jay Schiffman

-opens in a new windowPoster Placeholder of - 64 When one leader gives the Judge a powerful device that predicts the future, the Judge doesn’t want to believe its chilling prophecy: The world will soon end, and he’s to blame.
+opens in a new windowPlaceholder of -53 When one leader gives the Judge a powerful device that predicts the future, the Judge doesn’t want to believe its chilling prophecy: The world will soon end, and he’s to blame.
 But bad things start to happen.
 His wife and children are taken.
 His friends are falsely imprisoned.
 His closest allies are killed.
 Worst of all, the world descends into a cataclysmic global war.

 In order to find his family, free his friends, and save the world, the Judge must become a lethal killer willing to destroy anyone who stands in his way.
 He leads a ragtag band of warriors—a 13-year old girl with special powers, a mathematical genius, a religious zealot blinded by faith, and a former revolutionary turned drug addict.
 Together, they are the only hope of saving the world.